 This is the extra set of tools and skills used along with Clean Questions to teach teams really great communication.
 Created by Caitlin Walker of Training Attention, Ltd. in England, and also known as Systemic Modeling, this is what allows the Clean Language questions to have such a positive outcome in collaborative work.

-To experience this and begin the training process with other people new to Clean and Systemic Modeling, there is a training coming up in Boston, on April 16, 17.
+To experience this and begin the training process with other people new to Clean and Systemic Modeling, there are multiple options for training, both online and in person.